What is L-glutamine and what does it do for your health?

 How does L-glutamine work in the body?

-L-glutamine is primarily produced in your muscles, but also in your liver, adipose tissue, and brain.
-From there, it is transported through your blood to the areas where it is most needed at that moment.
+L-glutamine is produced mainly in your muscles, but also in your liver, adipose tissue and brain.
+From there, it is transported via your blood to the places where it is needed most at that moment.

 What are the benefits of L-glutamine?

-There are currently no health claims approved by Europe for L-glutamine.
-This means that we cannot make any statements about proven positive effects on your health.
-However, L-glutamine is the subject of scientific research in various contexts, including nutrition and exercise.
+At present, there are no health claims for L-glutamine approved in Europe.
+This means we are not allowed to make any statements about proven positive effects on your health.
+L-glutamine is, however, the subject of scientific research in various contexts, including nutrition and exercise.
 But: more research is needed to draw firm conclusions.
-Do you have questions or are you unsure if it suits you?
-Get advice from our health coaches, online or in-store.
+Do you have questions or are you unsure whether it’s right for you?
+Ask our health coaches for advice, online or in-store.

-How to use L-glutamine and how much do you need?
+How do you use L-glutamine and how much do you need?

 L-glutamine is available as a powder or in capsules.
-A standard dosage is between 5 and 10 grams per day.
-During periods of intense physical exertion, this can be increased, for example, to 20-30 grams per day – always consult a specialist in such cases.
+A standard dose is between 5 and 10 grams per day.
+During periods of heavy physical strain, this can be increased, for example to 20–30 grams per day – always consult a specialist first.

 Tips for the best effect:

-- Take on an empty stomach for optimal absorption
+- Take it on an empty stomach for optimal absorption

-- For powder: dissolve in water or juice (tasteless)
+- Powder: dissolve in water or juice (tasteless)

-- Combine with a protein-rich meal for extra effect
+- Combine with a protein-rich meal for an added effect

-Note: every body is different.
-Start with a low dosage and gradually increase, so you can see what works for you.
+Please note: every body is different.
+Start with a low dose and build up slowly, so you can feel what works for you.

 L-glutamine is generally well tolerated.
-In scientific studies, even at high dosages (up to 45 grams per day), few side effects have been reported.
+In scientific studies, even at high doses (up to 45 grams per day), few side effects have been reported.

 Possible mild complaints: